Parris Goebel shuts down M.A.C store to meet Mount Maunganui girl Iylah Hanley

 At the store the pair are seen holding hands, doing each other's makeup and admiring it in the mirror and dancing together before exchanging cards with messages on them.

-In her message to Iylah, Parris wrote "Bald is Beautiful" with a picture of the two of them in a heart hugging.
+In her message to Iylah, Goebel wrote "Bald is Beautiful" with a picture of the two of them in a heart hugging.

 Palmer captioned the video "you took me and my family in like we had known you forever".